 I am happy to announce the release of our 2018 catalog.
 In the past year we have added over 90 new products to our portfolio of certified reference materials as well as increased our line of sample preparation equipment for XRF, OE and ICP.

 Developing new reference materials can be a time consuming process often requiring several years to complete.
 This means that reference material development typically lags well behind the introduction new metal alloys created to meet the needs of increasingly demanding industrial applications.
 This disparity creates a problem for chemists working with analytical methods such as XRF, ICP and OE, as these are comparative techniques and require reference materials to calibrate and validate.

-LGC ARMI is pleased to announce the release of two new standards, IARM 282A and IARM 4F.
+ARMI is pleased to announce the release of 7 new products that cover 5 steel alloy grades.

 The ColdBlock system uses infrared radiation to rapidly digest metal alloy samples and a cooling block to condense out escaping vapors minimizing the loss of volatile elements.
 Our preliminary results, detailed in a previous blog post (A New Sample Preparation Technique for Metal Alloys), looked promising so we are now conducting validation studies with IARM CRM’s of various alloys.
 This post details our validation study using CRM IARM 5I, a Grade 316 stainless steel alloy.